zihaowrez/Vocabber/README.md

 ### 3. Enter new words ("Enter new words")

 Here you can enter new words, and you can enter up to 4 definitions for a word.
-In the "Category" column, each definition can be classified (optional or unclassified).
+Optionally, each definition can be classified using the "Category" column.
 We recommend classifying according to parts of speech (nouns, verbs, adjectives…).

 If you want to add a new definition to an existing word, just enter the new definition once, and the program will integrate it into the original definition (but the total number does not exceed 4).